BioHackAcademy/SyllabusDeprecated/biofactory/culture-collection/index.md

 ## Culture Collection

-The following cultures are available in the Waag Society's Open Wetlab:
+The following cultures are available in the Waag's Open Wetlab:

 {% for page in site.pages %}
 {% if page.url contains 'biofactory' %}